 I study Moon rocks brought back from the Apollo missions.
-I use data from a satellite orbiting the Moon to remotely study lunar rocks.
+I use data from satellites orbiting the Moon to remotely study lunar rocks.

 In this project, I am mapping impact melt around the crater Giordano Bruno.
 Lunar impact melt is the melted portion of the Moon that is liquefied when an impactor strikes the surface.
 The distribution of impact melt can inform us about the where to send future sample return missions.